ajinderbains/US_Accident/README.md

 # Segment - 4

 ## Responsibility for Fourth Segment:
-This week I was resposible for providing screenshots for final project presentation and presenting the database part . link for [screenshot files](https://github.com/AlyseD/Group_Project/blob/abains/Databaseslides4Dashboard.docx)
+This week I was responsible for providing screenshots for final project presentation and presenting the database part . link for [screenshot files](https://github.com/AlyseD/Group_Project/blob/abains/Databaseslides4Dashboard.docx)